ibm-cloud-docs/containers/vpc_network_policy.md

 1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/vpc-ext/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that your cluster is in.
 2. Click the **Rules** tab.
 3. VPC Gen 2 clusters that run Kubernetes version 1.18 or earlier only: Add a rule to allow incoming traffic requests through the `30000 - 32767` node port range on your worker nodes.
-  1. In the **Inbound rules** section, click **New rule**.
+  1. In the **Inbound rules** section, click **Create**.
   2. Choose the **TCP** protocol, enter `30000` for the **Port min** and `32767` for the **Port max**, and leave the **Any** source enter selected.
   3. Click **Save**.
   4. If you require VPC VPN access or classic infrastructure access into this cluster, repeat these steps to add a rule that uses the **UDP** protocol, `30000` for the **Port min**, `32767` for the **Port max**, and the **Any** source type.
-4. To create new rules to control inbound traffic to your worker nodes, in the **Inbound rules** section, click **Add**.
+4. To create new rules to control inbound traffic to your worker nodes, in the **Inbound rules** section, click **Create**.
 Keep in mind that in addition to any rules that you create, the rules in the following table are required to allow necessary inbound traffic to your cluster.
     <table summary="The columns are read from left to right.
 The first column describes the purpose of the inbound rule.
 The second column states is the protocol type.
 The third column is the range of ports to allow traffic through.
 The fourth column is the type of source.">
     <caption>Required inbound rules</caption>
     <col width="25%">